MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_cross_domain.md

 ### **Websites installing their web apps**

 Picture a user browsing on their favorite video streaming web app.
-The user might browse to this web app daily, yet not be aware that there is a way that they can get the app directly from the app's UI.
+The user might browse to this web app daily, yet not be aware that there is a way that they can install the app directly from the app's UI.
 This could be through a button that the webapp would be able to implement, that would trigger the installation.

 The website can also provide a way to directly acquire other applications it might offer, like a dedicated "kids" version of the app, or a "sports" version of the app.
 The developer is in control and can effectively advertise and control their applications, which having to redirect users to platform-specific propriatery repositories, which is what happens now.